-The Company computes basic and diluted net loss per share attributable to Class A and Class B common stockholders for the years ended December 31, 2022 and 2021 and basic and diluted net loss per share attributable to common and convertible founder stockholders for the year ended December 31, 2020 using the two-class method required for companies with participating securities.
-The Company considers all series of its outstanding redeemable convertible preferred stock and unvested common stock to be participating securities as the holders of such securities have non-forfeitable dividend rights in the event that a dividend is paid on common stock.
+The Company computes basic and diluted net loss per share attributable to Class A and Class B common stockholders using the two-class method required for companies with participating securities.
+The Company considers unvested common stock, and prior to the automatic conversion of all of its outstanding redeemable convertible preferred stock into Class B common stock in connection with its IPO, all series of its redeemable convertible preferred stock to be participating securities, as the holders of such securities have non-forfeitable dividend rights in the event that a dividend is paid on common stock.
 Under the two-class method, net loss is not allocated to redeemable convertible preferred stock and unvested common stock as these securities do not have a contractual obligation to share in the Company's net losses.

-Basic net loss per share is computed by dividing net loss by the weighted-average number of shares outstanding during the period, less unvested common stock that is subject to repurchase.
-Basic and diluted net loss per share were the same for the years ended December 31, 2022, 2021, and 2020, as the inclusion of all potentially dilutive shares was anti-dilutive due to the net loss reported for each period.
+Basic net loss per share is computed by dividing net loss by the weighted-average number of shares outstanding during the period, excluding unvested common stock that is subject to repurchase.
+Basic and diluted net loss per share were the same for the years ended December 31, 2023, 2022, and 2021, as the inclusion of all potentially dilutive shares was anti-dilutive due to the net loss reported for each period.